Railway coupling: Dual couplings and match wagons

 Coupling adapter for use between Janney coupler on a locomotive and WABCO N-2 couplers fitted to commuter rail multiple units at New York's Pennsylvania Station.
 The adapter is seen from the bottom.

 Transition era AAR knuckle coupler.
-The gap in the knuckle accommodates the link of a Johnston coupler or a link and pin coupler and the vertical hole in the knuckle accommodates the pin.
+The gap in the knuckle accommodates the link of a Johnston coupler or a link and pin coupler, and the vertical hole in the knuckle accommodates the pin.

-Sometimes a wagon with one coupling system needs to be coupled to wagons with another coupling type This may be needed when taking metro rolling stock from its manufacturer to the city where it is to be used.
+Sometimes a wagon with one coupling system needs to be coupled to wagons with another coupling type.
+This may be needed when transporting metro rolling stock from its manufacturer to the city where it will be used.
 There are two solutions: